NickDoucet/doucet-lab/tools/index.md

     <img src="{{ site.baseurl }}/images/tools/suns.jpg" alt="Suns structural search engine">
     <h3><a href="#">Suns<br>The Structural Search Engine</a></h3>
     <p>
       Suns is a structural search engine for protein databases that integrates with PyMOL.
-It enables users to build all-atom motif queries, find and align similar structures, and validate designed proteins against experimentally determined structures.
+It enables users to build all-atom motif queries, find and align similar structures, and validate designed or modeled proteins against experimentally determined structures.
     </p>
   </div>